EFTEC/PdoOne/README.md

 * Every minor version means that it adds a new functionality i.e. 1.5 -> 1.6 (new methods)
 * Every decimal version means that it patches/fixes/refactoring a previous functionality i.e. 1.5.0 -> 1.5.1 (fix)

+* 2.23 2022-02-04
+  * [PdoOneQuery] [PdoOne] [fix] Fixed compatibility with PHP 8.1.
+PHP 8.1 deprecates a lot of functionalities.
+  * [new] update dependency to php>=7.2.5 to stay in sync with Composer.
+If you have troubles, then you can use an old version of the library
 * 2.22.2 2022-02-01
   * [PdoOneQuery] [fix] when the argument of a method is empty or zero.
 Now, it throws an exception.
 * 2.22.1 2022-01-03